Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

 \subsubsection{Empirical Dropmark Defense Results}

-We deployed our dropmark defense machine in a Shadow Tor network simulation while running the dropmark detection code on guard relays.
-The defense is efficient: the malicious guard relays flagged 99.9975\% of the active circuits which connected to the simulated Alexa Top list while no malicious exits were involved in the simulation.
-The missing flags are due to strong transient congestion on some guard relays, delaying the processing of cells, and in a few cases, breaking the fake dropmark signal sent by the plugin on the middle node.
+We deployed our Dropmark defense machine in a Shadow Tor network while running the Dropmark detection code on attacker guard relays.
+The defense is efficient: with no attack, the malicious guard relays incorrectly (i.e. false positives) flagged 99.9975\% of the active circuits which connected to the simulated Alexa Top list.